ezpaarse-project/ezpaarse/doc/configuration/parametres.md

 Tells ezPAARSE to use a predefined set of parameters.
 Ex : `inist` for INIST-CNRS parameters. ([see the full list](/info/predefined-settings))

 ### ezPAARSE-Filter-Redirects ###
-Set false to prevent lines with HTTP status codes 301, 302 from being filtered and discarded.
+Set to `false` to prevent lines with HTTP status codes 301, 302 from being filtered and discarded.

 ### Disable-Filters ###
 Disable filters applying to robots or arbitrary hosts/domains. (defaults to `none`).